 Producer and engineer Fab Dupont recorded David Crosby's new album "Lighthouse" (GroundUP Music/Verve Label Group) at Groove Masters, Jackson Browne's private studio in Santa Monica, then mixed it at Dupont's own Flux Studios in New York.
-The microphone choices were many, but the chosen were very few, with the Lauten Audio "Eden" Tube Microphone featured on Crosby's lead vocals.
+The microphone choices were many, but the chosen were very few, with the Lauten Audio Eden featured on Crosby's lead vocals.
 The album was produced by multi-instrumentalist Michael League of Snarky Puppy fame and co-produced, recorded and mixed by Fab Dupont.

 Dupont, commenting on the vocal mics used in the 'Lighthouse' recording sessions said, "There was the Eden, which is all the lead vocals, and all the lead harmonies were done with the Eden.
 The Eden is the sound of the vocals."
 David Crosby added, "With the Eden mic, Fab Dupont was able to capture the best vocal sound I've ever had in my entire career."